djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

   <img width="1000" alt="image" src="./screenshots_hands_on_lab/18.png">

-- Follow the steps according the screenshots below.
+- Follow the steps according the screenshots below
   - Select **Create from scratch**
   - Name the agent `customer_claims_agent`
   - Use the following description: